The relative modular object and Frobenius extensions of finite Hopf algebras: Introduction

 \section{Introduction}

-For a finite-dimensional Hopf algebra $H$ over a field $k$, the (right) {\em modular function} $\alpha_H: H \to k$ (also called the distinguished grouplike element) is defined by
+Frobenius-type properties of extensions of Hopf algebras and of related algebras have been studied extensively; see, {\it e.g.}, \cite{MR1194305,MR1468830,MR1401518,MR1690111,MR1865524,MR1933711}.
+Fischman, Montgomery and Schneider \cite{MR1401518} showed that the Frobenius property of an extension of finite-dimensional Hopf algebras is controlled by their modular functions.
+The aim of this paper is to formulate and prove a generalization of their result in the setting of finite tensor categories, a class of tensor categories including the representation category of a finite-dimensional Hopf algebra.

-for $h \in H$, where $\Lambda \in H$ is a non-zero right integral.
-It is known that the modular functions control the Frobenius properties of an extension of finite-dimensional Hopf algebras: For such an extension $A/B$, the relative modular function $\chi = \chi_{A/B}$ and the relative Nakayama automorphism $\beta = \beta_{A/B}$ are given respectively by
+To explain our results in more detail, we briefly recall the above-mentioned result of Fischman et al. Recall that, for a finite-dimensional Hopf algebra $H$ over a field $k$, the (right) {\em modular function} $\alpha_H: H \to k$ (also called the distinguished grouplike element in literature) is defined by

-for $b \in B$, where $S$ is the antipode and $\Delta(b) = b_{(1)} \otimes b_{(2)}$ is the comultiplication of $b$ in the Sweedler notation \cite[Definition 1.6]{MR1401518}.
-The map $\beta$ is in fact an algebra automorphism of $B$ and thus, for a left $B$-module $M$, the $B$-module ${}_\beta M$ is defined by twisting the action of $B$ on $M$ by $\beta$.
-Note that $A$ is a free $B$-module by the Nichols-Zoeller theorem.
-Fischman, Montgomery and Schneider showed that the extension $A/B$ is $\beta$-Frobenius, {\it i.e.}, there exists an isomorphism
+where $\Lambda \in H$ is a non-zero right integral.
+For an extension $A/B$ of finite-dimensional Hopf algebras over $k$ (meaning that $A$ is such a Hopf algebra and $B$ is a Hopf subalgebra of $A$), the {\em relative modular function} $\chi = \chi_{A/B}$ and the {\em relative Nakayama automorphism} $\beta = \beta_{A/B}$ of $A/B$ are defined respectively by

-of $B$-$A$-bimodules \cite[Theorem 1.7]{MR1401518}.
-The starting point of this paper is to understand this result in the setting of finite tensor categories \cite{MR2119143}, a class of tensor categories including the representation category of a finite-dimensional Hopf algebra.
+for $b \in B$, where $S$ is the antipode of $B$ and $\Delta(b) = b_{(1)} \otimes b_{(2)}$ is the comultiplication of $b$ in the Sweedler notation \cite[Definition 1.6]{MR1401518}.
+They showed that $A/B$ is a {\em $\beta$-Frobenius extension}, {\it i.e.}, $A$ is finitely-generated and projective as a right $B$-module (by the Nichols-Zoeller theorem) and there is an isomorphism